 How much tax does a Premier League footballer pay?

-Many of us have heard about the exorbitant salaries of Premier League footballers; however, very few of us understand just how their salary is broken down, how much they actually take home and how much of it goes to the taxman.
+Many of us have heard about the exorbitant salaries of Premier League footballers; however, very few of us understand just how their salary is broken down, or how much they actually take home for bringing it home.

 Quick disclaimer